 In a truck or SUV towing a trailer or fifth wheel, safe travel is pretty straight forward: it is really no different than every day driving.
 Everyone buckle up!

-Motorhomes, however, can be a little more complicated, especially when travelling with children.
+Motorhomes, however, can be a little more complicated, especially when traveling with children.
 The driver and front passenger have safety belts installed as any vehicle.
 Rear passengers should have access to seatbelts, but they may not be front-facing and they may only be lap belts.
 This can be a problem when it comes to children riding safely in your RV because all infant and booster seats should be placed in a forward facing seat.
 In order to safely and legally carry children in your RV, they need to be in a child or booster seat attached to a forward-facing vehicle seat with a three point belt system (lap and shoulder strap).
 Some RVs cannot accommodate this because there are no forward facing passenger positions other than the driver and front passenger.
 This should be a consideration when purchasing your RV.

 How then can I safely travel in my motorhome with children?
 Choose a motorhome that has enough forward facing passenger seating to accommodate each child.
 This can be tricky.
 If an acceptable motorhome can’t be found, considering driving the children separately in another vehicle, properly secured, of course.
 This also provides a smaller vehicle for errands and sightseeing once your RV is set up in your campsite.
 If these will not work for you, look at towables (travel trailers and fifth wheels) and get a truck that can safely accommodate all passengers.